GLP-1 Agonists for Weight Loss: Benefits, Risks, and Dangers of Counterfeit Versions

 However, she did experience some side effects, like fatigue and digestive issues, including constipation, which she managed by taking fiber.
 As she lost more weight, she also experienced facial changes.
 Some people have called this ‘Ozempic Face.’
 “When you lose a lot of weight, at one point, you look younger, and then at another point, you start to look older because you might look aged because you’ve lost weight in the face.”

 Within the first six months, as her weight started falling, Mona says her numbers completely reversed, and her blood pressure and cholesterol were back at healthy levels.
-However, due to a worldwide shortage, Mona was forced to switch to two other medications that were ineffective.
-When she stopped taking Ozempic, she gained back 20 pounds, but when she later resumed Ozempic, she lost the weight again.
+However, due to a worldwide shortage, Mona was forced to switch to two other medications for some time, but she later resumed Ozempic and lost weight again.

 Amy’s Story